 Croatia Starts Here

-Finding a standalone Croatia itinerary can be difficult, if only because people usually plan more expansive trips to the Balkan region, rather than choosing a single country.
+Finding a standalone 1 week in Croatia itinerary can be difficult, if only because people usually plan more expansive trips to the Balkan region, rather than choosing a single country.
 And if you belong to that group, don’t worry: I’ve written a Balkans itinerary and will be talking about how Croatia fits into it in just a few paragraphs.

 For now, however, I’m going focus on the country known in its own language as Hrvatska, spotlighting not only best places to visit in Croatia, but some practical aspects of traveling in the country as well.
 I’ll even outline a very skeletal structure for a trip, which you definitely won’t want to miss.